Jamie Bartlett

-James Bartlett (9 July 1966 – 23 May 2022) was a British-born South African actor best known for his role as the wicked puppet master, David Genaro, in Rhythm City and his theatre work.
+James 'Yoink' Bartlett (9 July 1966 – 23 May 2022) was a British-born South African actor best known for his television roles in Isidingo and Rhythm City, film and theatre.
+His notable work is portraying David Genaro, on Rhythm City.
+His acting performances made earned him multiple awards, including Avanti Television Award for Best Actor Isidingo and South African Film & Television Award (SAFTA) for Best Actor Rhythm City.

 Career

 Television

 Bartlett was a well-known South African actor prior to starring in Rhythm City.
 He started playing his role as David Genaro in 2007.
 He was the first person to speak in scene 1 on the TV series Isidingo as character Mike O'Riley when it was aired on South African television.
 On the set of Isidingo, he acted opposite Hlomla Dandala who portrayed Derek Nyathi.

 In 1997, Bartlett acted in the action M-Net TV movie The Sexy Girls.
 The gang-movie genre showcased the realities of the gangster life in Cape Town.